danielrekoske/scraping/README.md

 [Bloomberg Articles](BrowserBased/bloombergArticle.js)

 #### Output
-Browser based, outputs either a clickable link to console or a js object
+Browser based; outputs either a clickable link to console or a js object.